autodesk-platform-services/aps-pkce-webapp/README.md

 ![add callback url](./assets/pkce-app-callback.png)

-With that you can already use your token.
+And with that you're able to obtain a valid token through this sample app.

-Also, as long as you have this app provisioned in a specific hub, this token can be used to view the contents you have access to inside the provisioned hub
+Also, as long as you have this app [provisioned in your hub](https://tutorials.autodesk.io/#provision-access-in-other-products), this token can be used to view the contents you have access to.

+## Retrieving your token

-You can basically type your own client id at https://joaomartins-callmejohn.github.io/PKCE-TEST/ and start the process to get your token.
+Now you just need to type your client id at https://autodesk-platform-services.github.io/aps-pkce-webap and start the process to get your token.

 ## License